pyrsia/pyrsia/docs/dev_workflow.md

 We have dedicated ourselves to the community and following the standard practices such as https://github.com/rust-dev-tools/fmt-rfcs.

 ❗ We are strict about letting warnings into our code base.
-This is enforced by our Action jobs.
+This is partially enforced by our Action jobs.

 ```sh
 cargo fmt